jenkinsci/cloudhub-deployer-plugin/README.md

 required options.
 Other Option may or may not be needed based on Request Mode.
 1. For few configurations, there are two options
   1. Set them at global plugin configuration level(go to Manage Jenkins -> Configure System -> CloudHub Settings).
-  To use this option dont uncheck the "Use global settings" check box.
+  To use this option don't uncheck the "Use global settings" check box.

      ![Plugin global config screen](img/plugin_global_config.PNG)